Hammerspoon/hammerspoon/README.md

    the accessibility checkbox for Mjolnir may be checked; just uncheck it and re-check it anyway, and then it should be fixed.

-2. **How does Mjolnir compare to Hydra, Phoenix, or Zephyros?**
+2. **How does Mjolnir compare to Phoenix, or Zephyros?**

-   Mjolnir is the successor to Hydra, Phoenix, or Zephyros, my older projects which I don't update anymore.
+   Mjolnir is the successor to Phoenix, or Zephyros, my older projects which I don't update anymore.
 Mjolnir is more modular, simpler, and more efficient (see the Principles section above).